crcdng/tezos-dev-resources/list.md

 ### Michelson

-* Michelson "the language of Smart Contracts in Tezos" https://tezos.gitlab.io/alpha/michelson.html (The native, low level language of Tezos, written in OCaml (https://ocaml.org/) and used to write smart contracts on the Tezos blockchain, MIT License)
+* Michelson "the language of Smart Contracts in Tezos" https://tezos.gitlab.io/alpha/michelson.html (The native, low level language of Tezos, written in OCaml (https://ocaml.org/), used to write smart contracts on the Tezos blockchain, MIT License).
+Higher level languages such as CamelLIGO and SmartPy are compiled down to Michelson.

 ### Python

 * PyTezos "A Python library for interacting with Tezos blockchain, testing smart contracts, and writing Michelson scripts." https://pytezos.org/ (MIT License)

 * SmartPy "The SmartPy language is available through a Python library for building and analyzing Tezos smart contracts.
-It comes with various tools: a compiler that generates Michelson code, a simulation engine, a contract explorer, etc." https://smartpy.io/ (MIT License)
+It comes with various tools: a compiler that generates Michelson code, a simulation engine, a contract explorer, etc." https://smartpy.io/ (MIT License) **SmartPy is my recommendation for quick experiments and introductory blockchain coding on Tezos**

 ---